zcaceres/dotfiles/README.md

 - Security and Privacy > Firewall > On
 - Security and Privacy > Privacy > Accessibility > Allow control for Dropbox, Steam, Rescuetime

-Log in to the Mac App Store before continuing.

 ### List of Tools

 `brew` installed: